How hackers get your password

 They trick us into handing over our information by making us log into a page that looks like the real thing but instantly sends our username and password to hackers, who immediately take over our accounts.

-Another top way your password gets out into the wild: when a website is hacked.
-This is a treasure trove for hackers, since they often get access to millions of usernames and password combinations they can then try on other websites.
+Another top way your password gets out into the wild is when a website is hacked.
+This is a treasure trove for hackers since they often get access to millions of usernames and password combinations they can then try on other websites.

 “If you’re a normal everyday internet user, twice a year your password is stolen from a website you belong to,” explained Grimes.